 Heating system (furnace or heat pump)

-Schedule an appointment in late summer or early fall, before heating season.
+Schedule an appointment in late summer or early fall, before the heating season.

-Schedule an appointment in late winter or early spring, before cooling season
+Schedule an appointment in late winter or early spring, before the cooling season.

 Replace your system when: